 Cosmetologist: Overview of Becoming a Barber or Cosmetologist

-Students interested in becoming a barber or cosmetologist need to meet educational and licensing requirements.
-Schools for these professions offer courses in technique, safety and marketing.
+Cosmetologists provide hair styling and coloring services, as well as facial services, to male and female clients.
+Students interested in becoming a barber or cosmetologist need to complete a state-approved cosmetology or barbering training program; they may also need a high school diploma.
+These programs offer courses in technique, safety and marketing.
+After graduation, candidates will need to earn licensure.
 Once licensed, barbers and cosmetologists may find work in several industries and may be self-employed.

 Becoming a Barber or Cosmetologist